Neamar/DUCK/rosa_on_himself.md

 to a DIFFERENT visitor to Plain Awful.
 Strangely, not a soul among the many Duck experts who have read my tale ever spotted that goof until I received a letter from a reader in Sweden after it was printed.
-<P> When the story is printed again in Germany or the US, the goof
-can be easilly remedied by having the old guy be the professor who bought the eggs from the Cuzco padre; this has two problems though: if it ISN'T the REAL Rhutt Betler there's not much point to the whole
+When the story is printed again in Germany or the US, the goof can be easilly remedied by having the old guy be the professor who bought the eggs from the Cuzco padre; this has two problems though: if it ISN'T the REAL Rhutt Betler there's not much point to the whole